The-Center-for-Unity/ubpod-new/docs/testing/automated-testing-implementation-plan.md

 # Automated Testing Implementation Plan

+> **Important Update**: Based on strategic recommendations, we will be migrating from Vite to Next.js before implementing Phases 2-5 of this plan.
+Phase 1 (Foundation and Infrastructure) has been completed, and the remaining phases will be adapted for Next.js after the migration.

 ## Overview

 This document outlines a careful, methodical approach to adding automated testing to the UrantiaBookPod codebase without disrupting the existing application functionality.
 The goal is to enhance stability and maintainability while ensuring that the implementation of tests does not introduce changes to the application's behavior.